Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: Abstract

 \section{Abstract}

 Text watermarks for large language models (LLMs) have been commonly used to identify the origins of machine-generated content, which is promising for assessing liability when combating deepfake or harmful content.
-While existing watermarking techniques typically prioritize robustness against removal attacks, unfortunately, they are vulnerable to spoofing attacks: malicious actors can subtly alter the meanings of LLM-generated responses or even forge harmful content, potentially misattributing blame to the LLM developer.
-To overcome this, we introduce a bi-level signature scheme, \ouralg, which embeds fine-grained signature bits for integrity checks (mitigating spoofing attacks) as well as a coarse-grained signal to trace text sources when the signature is invalid (enhancing detectability) via a novel rank-based sampling strategy.
+While existing watermarking techniques typically prioritize robustness against removal attacks, unfortunately, they are vulnerable to spoofing attacks: malicious actors can subtly alter the meanings of LLM-generated responses or even forge harmful content, potentially leading to the wrongful attribution of blame to the LLM developer.
+To overcome this, we introduce a bi-level signature scheme, \ouralg , which embeds fine-grained signature bits for integrity checks (mitigating spoofing attacks) as well as a coarse-grained signal to trace text sources when the signature is invalid (enhancing detectability) via a novel rank-based sampling strategy.
 Compared to conventional watermark detectors that only output binary results, \ouralg can differentiate 5 scenarios during detection, reliably tracing text provenance and regulating LLMs.
 The experiments conducted on OPT-1.3B and LLaMA-7B demonstrate the effectiveness of \ouralg in defeating spoofing attacks with enhanced detectability.
-Warning: This paper contains examples of offensive language due to attacks.
+Code is available at \url{https://github.com/Tongzhou0101/Bileve-official}.